lifecodeof/autopea/README.md

 ## Contributing

-This started as an internal tool, so the API has gaps and documentation is sparse in places.
+This project started as an internal tool, so the API has gaps and documentation is sparse in places.
 Bug reports, feature requests, and pull requests are welcome.